chocolatey/docs/input/en-us/create/functions/get-packageparameters.md

 ## Notes

-Available in 0.10.8+.
-If you need compatibility with older versions, take a dependency on the `chocolatey-core.extension` package which also provides this functionality.
+If you need compatibility with older versions of Chocolatey, take a dependency on the `chocolatey-core.extension` package which also provides this functionality.
 If you are pushing to the community package repository (https://community.chocolatey.org/packages), you are required